 Bow And Arrow Choke

-Indeed, various savage competitors in major grappling events used this high percentage choke in their game plan to tap the most dangerous fighters.
+The bow and arrow choke is one of the most effective BJJ choke submissions in competitions.
+Therefore, various savage competitors in major grappling events used this high percentage choke in their game plan to tap the most dangerous fighters.

-Furthermore, according to the study, the bow and arrow choke will put tremendous pressure on the opponent’s carotid arteries.
+This choke type necessitates using the opponent’s gi collar.
+According to the study, the bow and arrow choke will put tremendous pressure on the opponent’s carotid arteries.

 Consequently, it falls into the same category as other gi jiu-jitsu chokes, known as blood chokes.

-You can complete the bow and arrow choke from any position that offers you access to the opponent’s collar, including the back mount, turtle, side control, etc.
+Qside from that, you can complete the bow and arrow choke from any position that offers access to the opponent’s collar, including the back mount, turtle, side control, etc. But, the famous one is, without doubt, the back mount.

 Learn more about finishing a bow and arrow choke in this article: Bow and Arrow Choke Tips and Tricks You Should Know.